gagginaspinnata/dotfiles/README.md

 ##Prerequisites

-First thing first you need to setup a new ssh key to work with bitbucket.
+First thing first you need to setup a new ssh key to work with github.
 You can generate a new key with the command:

 	ssh-keygen